synaptiqs/hawkiz-web/FIX_MONOREPO_ERROR.md

-# Fix: "Nixpacks was unable to generate a build plan" Error
+# Fix: "Railpack was unable to generate a build plan" Error

 ## The Problem

 Railway can't detect which directory to build because this is a monorepo (multiple services in one repo).

+**Note**: Railway now uses Railpack (Nixpacks has been deprecated).

 ## The Solution: Set Root Directory